MaxLaurieHutchinson/MaxLaurieHutchinson/README.md

 I'm a firm believer in lifelong learning and always strive to stay up-to-date with the latest technology trends and best practices.
 I enjoy attending conferences, participating in workshops, and sharing my knowledge through blog posts and presentations.

 ### ☕ Max's Professional Journey

-At [CI&T](https://www.ciandt.com/), Max Architects, develops, and engineers cutting-edge cloud data infrastructure, data ingestion, and serverless APIs.
-Collaborating with a team of skilled professionals, Max contributes to the next generation of event-based architecture for CI&T's clients.
+At [CI&T](https://www.ciandt.com/), I architect, develop, and engineer cutting-edge cloud data infrastructure, data ingestion, and serverless APIs.
+Collaborating with a team of skilled professionals, I contribute to the next generation of event-based architecture for CI&T's clients.

 ### 🌐 Connect with Max